-Drummer and composer Nasar Abadey is the founder, leader, and driving force of SUPERNOVA®, which performs music from the threshold of jazz to beyond space and time, expressing their compositions through traditional African rhythms, bebop, fusion, Afro-Cuban, Afro-Brazilian, modal, and free form.
-Based in Washington, DC, Abadey has also built a solid reputation as a sideman with several groups, and has recorded and performed with many national artists throughout his career.
-Abadey began playing drums at age five, drawing influences from powerhouse drummers such as Tony Williams, Max Roach, Roy Haynes, Elvin Jones, and his cousin Frankie Dunlop, to name a few.
-Nasar Abadey creates music which he refers to as Multi-D: multi-dimensional and multi-directional.
+Drummer and composer Nasar Abadey is the founder, leader and driving force of SUPERNOVA®.
+This band performs music from the threshold of Jazz to beyond space and time, while having an artistic license to express their compositions through traditional African rhythms, bebop, fusion, Afro-Cuban, Afro Brazilian, modal, and free form.
+The band’s musical inspirations include, but are not limited to, John Coltrane, Miles Davis, Wayne Shorter, Duke Ellington, Dizzy Gillespie, and many more.
+Based in Washington, DC, Abadey has also built a solid reputation as a sideman with several groups, and has performed with many national artists throughout his career.
+Abadey began playing drums at age five, drawing influences from powerhouse drummers such as Tony Williams, Max Roach, Roy Haynes, Elvin Jones, Art Blakey, and cousin Frankie Dunlop, to name a few.
+Nasar Abadey creates music which he refers to as Multi-D: multi-dimensional, multi-directional.

 Nasar Abadey and Supernova